skojaku/digitalgarden/src/site/notes/teaching/datavis/note/Tidy Data.md

 - Every cell is a value

 ## Why tidy data?
 The data analysis is an exploratory process.
 The goal of the analysis often changes through the course of the project.
-Accordingly, new variables may be added, or a different level of observational units become of an interest.
-Thus a good dataset needs to be flexible and convinient for different inequaries.
+New variables may be added, or a different level of observational units may become an interest.
+Thus a good dataset needs to be flexible, efficient, and convinient for different lines of inequaries.

 In tidy data, every dataset is organized in a standard fasion, which helps people to understand the organization of the data.
 The data structure is robust against the addition of variables.
 No structural changes are needed.
-It makes also easy to access all values tied to an observation, or some of its attributes.
+It is also efficient, e.g., one can extract a set of data samples in a particular category by filtering by the categorical variable.